 But back to Hannah’s Laycock’s incredible photograph which has been replaced by Alexis (aka Alya) the Muslim.
 When first viewed I wept and occasionally still do.
-I weep because it captures what I love about myself.
-I have a look of hope, of optimism that is in place despite a life marred by dreadful abuse as a child that left scars, both physically and mentally.
+I weep because it captures what I love about myself, my look of hope and optimism, in place despite a life marred by dreadful childhood abuse that left scars, both physically and mentally.
 I rather feel like a miracle child, well an old child at this point as I was born in 1943.
 On my good days I spread joy- living well is the best revenge.
-The joy I feel and spread becomes revenge as I know that those people who harmed me as well as their progeny and their progeny’s progeny are not joyful due to the fact that living in a state of denial is paralyzing.
+The joy I feel and spread becomes revenge because of the knowledge that the people who harmed me, their progeny and their progeny’s progeny are not joyful.
+Living in a state of denial is paralyzing.
 I no longer see or communicate with my nuclear family – I am under Doctor’s orders not to do so.
-I always tell the truth – well sometimes I exaggerate a little but in this case.
+I always tell the truth – well, sometimes I exaggerate a little- but not in this case.
 The move to London on September 11, 2014 was enabled by a student visa.
 A dreadful mind bending school, cruelly administrated by Julie Wheelwright.
 Left London at the expiration of the student visa, very obediently.
 This blog contains all of my experiences in the last days of London, in Vancouver, Hayes Valley, San Francisco, Marin and now in the United Arab Emeritus.
 That is why it is London and Beyond.
 I am now living in Beyond, but not really as this is where it all began before undertaking this voyage of bravery and discovery.
 I do laugh, still a look of hope and speak joy.
 So there!
 So there!
 So there!

 When I lived in London people met me, scratched their heads and said: “Were you always like this?”
 I don’t know, underneath perhaps.
-While there, at the Victoria and Albert Museum I met two strangers, both black.
-The man said: Where do you get your energy?
+While there, at the Victoria and Albert Museum, met two strangers, both black.
+The man said: “Where do you get your energy?
 You are so creative.
-The woman said: “What you exude is confidence.
+“The woman said: “What you exude is confidence.
 Were you always like this?”
-I thought as I wandered about the museum, emerging at an exhibit on underwear.
+I thought as I wandered about the museum, viewing an exhibit on underwear.
 What is different?
 What is the same?
 I am way, way more vulnerable.
 I am way, way more daring and decisive.
 I am extremely open and opinionated.
-I have systematically depopulated my world of negative people and plan to keep them out of my life,.
-I have quite frankly been used by people, by families back home and goodness knows by people in Vancouver and several attempts have been made by Instagram ‘friends’.
-But I take it in stride and am happy I never have to see them neither Instagram scams nor see them again in real life.
+I have systematically depopulated my world of negative people, planning to keep all from my life but occasionally not succeeding.
+Quite frankly been used by people, by families back home, people in Vancouver, several attempts have been made by Instagram ‘friends’, then people in San Francisco, then again people in Marin.
 I laugh more, early and often.
-Seriously, tens, if not hundreds, of people comment on my laugh, in approving ways.
+Seriously, tens, if not hundreds, of people comment on my laugh, approvingly.
 I used to think I had to conquer evil but now I see that this is impossible.
 Evil plays dirty and the only way you can fight it is to adopt those techniques.
 Who wants to?
 All one can do is to step aside.
 Get out of evil’s clutches and watch them self destruct.
 It has been such a so difficult to learn as I am a fighter, it is against my nature.
-But the joy one feels when you step aside and acknowledge defeat is immense.
+But the joy one feels when you step aside, acknowledging defeat is immense.
 I read somewhere that admitting defeat is energizing.
 It is.
 But not only that, Uncle Dave, when I go to the sidelines, they do themselves in.

 He: I pave the road.
 You drive the car.